Wireless Internet is a Utility

 It’s costly to have them come to your business to do wireless site surveys.
 The good news is that most customers don’t need them.

-We use industry leading predictive RF software to plan out your Wi-Fi system.
+We use industry-leading predictive RF software to plan out your WiFi network.
 We find it’s accurate within 5-10% of the real world.

-In some cases, a customer’s environment is so complex it requires us to perform a wireless site survey, but for most cases, a predictive RF design will be adequate.
+In some cases, a customer’s environment is so complex it requires us to perform a wireless site survey, but in most cases, a predictive RF design will be adequate.

 Analyze > Design > Deploy > Support

 The advantage of doing the same things over and over is that you become good at developing processes to make things flow smoothly for the customer.

 WiFi is a critical service, and making changes or upgrades to a system must be handled with a great deal of care.
 Our main objective is straightforward: